 But none of them get as high or as hammered as Arthur Shelby.
 Actor Paul Anderson somehow makes us sympathetic to this murderous psychopath who has a few screws loose.
 For all his hot-tempered, grisly violence, our hearts still break when we think he's dead.

 The sixth and final season of Steven Knight's critically acclaimed drama sees Arthur take a turn for the worst.
 He's always been an unpredictable drunk after his days digging in the war, but since discovering opium, Arthur seems beyond help.
 Once again, hearts shatter.

 Sure, Tommy himself has dipped his toes in the sea of Midnight Oil before, but only Arthur becomes a full-blown addict who can't stand up straight for his kids.
 Like most of the show, it's tragic to watch—the oldest brother looked after by the younger.

 Frank Gallagher might just be the most famous alcoholic on TV.
 But he doesn't stop at just alcohol!
 He'll also take any drug he can get a hold of, mixing cocktails of booze with ecstasy and innumerable powders.

 Viewers often debate between the US and UK versions of Shameless, but we're going with William H. Macy's version of Frank for this list.
 (Mainly because the US remake is a little less of a soap opera.)

-Originally played by David John Threlfall in the British version, Frank is a genius-turn-alcoholic who spends most the series passed out on the floor, ranting at the pub, or scheming for benefits.
+Originally played by David John Threlfall in the British version, Frank is a genius-turned-alcoholic who spends most of the series passed out on the floor, ranting at the pub, or scheming for benefits.

 Frank is a fascinating character who everyone loves to hate, but Shameless would crumble without him.
 The plotlines are an endless stream of problems, tragedies, and misadventures that can mostly be traced back to Frank as he dips in and out of his kids' lives.